mpv-player/mpv/DOCS/man/options.rst

     subtitles are interpreted as UTF-8 with "Latin 1" as fallback for bytes which are not valid UTF-8 sequences. iconv is never involved in this mode.

-    This option changed in mpv 0.23.0.
-Support for the old syntax was fully removed in mpv 0.24.0.

     .. note::

         This works for text subtitle files only.
 Other types of subtitles (in